-First of all, you need to know that the stock market in India is closed on weekends i.e. Saturday and Sunday.
-It is also closed on the national holidays.
-You can find the list of the holidays of the stock exchange here:
+First of all, you need to know that the stock market in India works only five days (Monday-Friday) and is closed on weekends i.e. Saturday and Sunday.
+Further, the markets are also closed on national holidays like Republic Day, Independence Day, Gandhi Jayanti, etc. You can find the list of the holidays of the stock exchange here: NSE India

-The normal trading time for equity market is between 9:15 am to 03:30 pm, Monday to Friday.
+- The normal trading time for the Equity market is between 09:15 am to 03:30 PM, Monday to Friday.

-The trading time for commodity (MCX) market is between 10:00 AM to 11:30 PM, Monday to Friday.
+- The trading time for the commodity (Non-Agri) market (like Gold, Silver, Crude, etc) on MCX and NCDEX exchange is between 10:00 AM to 11:30 PM, Monday to Friday.

-The normal trading time for Agri-community (NCDEX) market is between 10:00 AM to 05:00 PM, Monday to Friday.
+- The normal trading time for commodities (Agri) like Cotton, CPO, SYOREF, etc market is between 10:00 AM to 05:00 PM, Monday to Friday.
+(Source: McxIndia)

-In addition, there is no lunch break or tea break in the Indian stock market timings.
+Now, there is continuous trading by traders and investors in this time period.
+This means that there is no lunch break or tea break in the Indian stock market timings, unlike banks or other government/private offices.

 The timings of the Indian stock market are divided into three sessions:

 - Normal Session (also called a continuous session)